Lowe's Build and Grow kids building classes are back! After a few years of hiatus, they are slowly bringing back these classes to their stores.

-Lowe's Build and Grow Clinics was a free class especially for kids where they could build a different project every month and take it home for free.
+Lowe's Build and Grow Clinics are free classes, especially for kids, where they can build a different project every month and take it home for free.

-When a child showed up at a Lowe's Build and Grow Clinic they received a free apron, goggles and project kit.
-Over the next hour, the child would be helped to complete the project which was usually a fun game or toy.
+When a child shows up at a Lowe's Build and Grow Clinic, they receive a free apron, goggles, participation patch, and project kit.
+Over the next hour, the child will be helped to complete the project, which was usually a fun game or toy.

 Types of Free Classes

-There was a wide selection of free classes at Lowe's Build and Grow Clinics for kids.
-Projects in the past have ranged from wooden toys, birdhouses, games, kaleidoscopes, treasure boxes and more.
+There have been a wide selection of free classes at Lowe's Build and Grow Clinics for kids.
+Projects in the past have ranged from wooden toys, birdhouses, games, kaleidoscopes, treasure boxes, and more.

 Usually, the projects at the Lowe's Build and Grow Clinics were ones that both boys and girls enjoyed.

-Children needed to be 5 or older to participate in the Lowe's Build and Grow Clinics and parents had to stay and help with the project.
+Children need to be 5 or older to participate in the Lowe's Build and Grow Clinics, and parents need to stay and help with the project.
 One adult can bring a maximum of 5 children.

 The clinics were open to children in the U.S. and Canada.